zio/zio/docs/howto/migrate/migration-guide.md

 ### Functions to Layers

-In ZIO 1.x, when we want to write a service that depends on other services, we need to use `ZLayer.fromSrevice*` variants with a lot of boilerplate:
+In ZIO 1.x, when we want to write a service that depends on other services, we need to use `ZLayer.fromService*` variants with a lot of boilerplate:

 ```scala
 val live: URLayer[Clock with Console, Logging] =